 - Foams aired out in factories to reduce off-gassing

-8. Best Queen Size for Back and Hip Pain: Nolah Original 10
+Best Queen Size Mattress for Back Pain: Nolah Original 10

 The Nolah Original 10 was created as an alternative to memory foam and latex.
 What you get is The Nolah AirFoam™ mattress, which has a different chemical makeup than traditional memory foam and boasts additional benefits.

 Company tests of the Nolah Original 10 indicate users felt less pressure on their hips and back, so if these are historically painful areas for you when it comes to your sleep, this could be a great option.
 The Nolah AirFoam™ technology is also completely temperature-neutral, eliminating any heat-trapping properties that some memory foam mattresses have.

 The Nolah Original 10 is resilient, blocking out additional bouncing and motion transfer during the night.
 It also has a breathable cover that helps eliminate moisture, keeping you dry and cool.